tsuneko/Various-Utilities/Mudae/README.md

 3. Run `generate_commands.py`

 4. From the `commands.txt` file, copy and paste the `$l` commands for likelist, `$note` commands for notes and `$sm note` command for sorting.
 The notes must be specified for ordering of notes, and so the sort command will only work with two or more claims.

+5. The `ownedlist.txt` file is created with owned characters which are on the list.
+It has no purpose apart from interest at this time.